-UNIT OPERATION HAZARD
+FIRE AND UNIT OPERATION HAZARD

-Failure to follow this caution may result in property damage.
+Failure to follow this warning could result in personal injury, death or property damage.

 Never operate your unit without filters in place.
-An accumulation of dust and lint on internal parts of your unit can cause loss of efficiency and blower motor and/or compressor damage.
+An accumulation of dust and lint on internal parts of your unit can cause loss of efficiency.

-Fans and Fan Motors
+Fans and Fan Motor

 Periodically check the condition of fan wheels and housings and fan-motor shaft bearings.
-No lubrication of condenser-or evaporator-fan bearings or motors is required or recommended.
+Contact your dealer for the required annual maintenance.